HumanSignal/label-studio/docs/source/guide/ml.md

 ML-assisted labeling with interactive pre-annotations works with image segmentation and object detection tasks using rectangles, ellipses, polygons, brush masks, and keypoints, as well as with HTML and text named entity recognition tasks.
 Your ML backend must support the type of labeling that you're performing, recognize the input that you create, and be able to respond with the relevant output for a prediction.

-Either enable the **Interactive preannotation** option when adding a model, or:
+Either enable the **Interactive preannotations** option when adding a model, or use the **Edit** action from the project settings page to enable/disable this option.

-1. In the Label Studio UI, open the project that you want to use with your ML backend.
-2. Select **Settings > Model**.
-3. For the connected model you wish to enable, click **Edit** in the overflow menu.
-4. Enable **Interactive preannotation**.
-5. Click **Validate and Save**.
+#### Smart tools

-For image labeling, you can update your labeling configuration to include `smart="true"` option for the type of labeling you're performing.
+For image labeling, you can update your labeling configuration to include the `smart="true"` option for the type of labeling you're performing.
 Smart tools appear by default if auto-annotation is enabled.
 If you only want the smart option to appear and don't want to perform manual labeling at all, use `smartOnly="true"`.

 This option is supported for Rectangle, Ellipse, Polygon, Keypoint, and Brush tags.
 See the [tag documentation](/tags).